DevOps training

 What is the difference between DevOps and SRE?

-Although very similar, Site Reliability Engineering (or SRE for short) has a few crucial differentiating features from DevOps.
+Although very similar, site reliability engineering (SRE) has a few crucial differentiating features from DevOps.

-SRE is essentially less human-centric than DevOps, and more concerned with the availability and scalability of the software DevOps teams build.
-DevOps is very structural, coordinating how team members from both development and operations teams interact with one another to achieve a smooth workflow for building, testing, deploying, and supporting software.
+SRE is essentially less human centric than DevOps and more concerned with the availability and scalability of the software DevOps teams build.
+DevOps is very structural, coordinating how team members from development and operations teams interact with each other to achieve a smooth workflow for building, testing, deploying, and supporting software.
 SRE focuses on the ongoing functionality of those DevOps principles.
-Think of DevOps as the “rules” of the culture as a whole, and SRE as the actual following and enforcement of those rules.
+Think of DevOps as the rules of the culture as a whole and SRE as the following and enforcement of those rules.

 What is the difference between DevOps and DevSysOps?

 DevOps and SysOps are two different ways of delivering application software.
-DevOps is a continuous workflow that relies on short lifecycles and lots of automation, and SysOps infrastructure management is slightly more linear, rigid in its timeline, and virtually risk-free, historically holding a tried-and-true reputation.
+DevOps is a continuous workflow that relies on short lifecycles and lots of automation.
+SysOps infrastructure management is slightly more linear, rigid in its timeline, and virtually risk-free, historically holding a tried-and-true reputation.

 When it comes to picking a delivery model, those who prefer DevOps usually have a higher volume of output and less time to work, while those who can afford to take the time to follow a more traditional approach and streamline their existing structure might choose to follow a SysOps model.